Zheng222/IDN-Caffe/README.md

 ```
 **Note:** Please make sure the matcaffe is complied successfully.

+`./test/caffemodel/IDN_x2.caffemodel`, `./test/caffemodel/IDN_x3.caffmodel` and `./test/caffemodel/IDN_x4.caffemodel` are obtained by training the model with 291 images, and `./test/caffemodel/IDN_x4_mscoco.caffemodel` is got through training the same model with mscoco dataset.

 The results are stored in "results" folder, with both reconstructed images and PSNR/SSIM/IFCs.
 ## Citation